ilkera/moviex/README.md

 ##### Things got done for v1:
 	• Functional web site that meets requirements.
 	• User can search movie and filter it using the view.
 (Autocomplete)
 	• User can see movie locations on map
     	• Clicking on a marker on google map shows a fun fact about a location (if location has a fun fact)
 	• Single web page (index.html) with MVC pattern applied
     	• Used underscore templates in index.html to dynamically generate content based on model
 	• API Documentation
 	• Javascript/CSS minified (Production)
 	• Static files (JS, CSS, Images) are compressed and cached

-	• LatLng batching - used [this site](   http://www.findlatitudeandlongitude.com/batch-geocode/) geocode all the locations listed in https://data.sfgov.org/Arts-Culture-and-Recreation-/Film-Locations-in-San-Francisco/yitu-d5am
+	• LatLng batching - used [this site](http://www.findlatitudeandlongitude.com/batch-geocode/) geocode all the locations listed in [SF Data](https://data.sfgov.org/Arts-Culture-and-Recreation-/Film-Locations-in-San-Francisco/yitu-d5am)
 	• Database scripts (create database, table schema generation, and data insertion scripts)
   	• Testing for XSS

 ##### Things left for v2 (Missing):
 	•  Movie Details and Images (using rottentomatoes/imdb API) : Nice to see movie pictures and other details such as Actor information or photos from location/or get directions.